LGBTQ Victory Fund: Programs and events

-International LGBTQ Leaders Conference
+International LGBTQ+ Leaders Conference

-Victory Fund hosts a variety of events throughout the year.
-Its most prominent is the International LGBTQ Leaders Conference hosted in November and December, bringing elected officials from around the world for a weekend of panels, speakers, and receptions.
+LGBTQ+ Victory Institute, the non-profit sibling organization of LGBTQ+ Victory Fund, hosts a variety of events throughout the year.
+Its most prominent is the International LGBTQ+ Leaders Conference hosted annually between November and December, bringing LGBTQ+ elected officials from around the world for a weekend of panels, speakers, and receptions.
 This conference grew out of a joint conference in 2004 with the International Network of Lesbian and Gay Officials (INLGO).
-Victory Institute and NLGO merged in 2005.
+LGBTQ+ Victory Institute and NLGO merged in 2005.

 U.S. gatherings

-Victory Fund also hosts a number of champagne brunches and receptions around the United States, in cities such as Chicago, Kansas City, and San Diego.
-These bring together local officials and supporters and serve as fundraising for the organization.
+LGBTQ+ Victory Fund also hosts a number of champagne brunches and receptions around the United States, in cities such as Chicago, Kansas City, and San Diego.
+The events bring together local LGBTQ+ elected officials and supporters and serve as fundraising for the organization.

 Other events

-Other events include various pride receptions, including in Washington D.C. in June and in San Diego during July.
+Other events include various pride receptions celebrating LGBTQ+ Capitol Hill staffers and LGBTQ+ political appointees.

-Victory Institute hosts events of its own as well as stewards several fellowship and internship programs.
-Events include LGBTQ Leadership Summits, which are day-long intensive trainings for LGBTQ leaders, and Candidate and Campaign Trainings, which are weekend long crash courses on how to run for office.
-The Institute also hosts international trainings, and has received funding from USAID.
+LGBTQ+ Victory Institute hosts events of its own as well as stewards several fellowship and internship programs.
+Events include LGBTQ+ Leadership Summits, which are day-long intensive trainings for LGBTQ+ leaders, and Candidate and Campaign Trainings, which are weekend-long crash courses on how to run for office.
+LGBTQ+ Victory Institute also hosts international trainings, and has received funding from USAID.

-The Victory Congressional Internship program brings LGBTQ college students to Washington, D.C. for an intensive leadership program, and includes an eight-week summer internship with an LGBTQ-friendly member of Congress.
-Participants also attend the International LGBTQ Leadership Conference.
+The Victory Congressional Internship program brings LGBTQ+ college students to Washington, D.C. for an intensive leadership program, and includes a semester-long internship with an LGBTQ-friendly member of Congress.
+Participants also attend the International LGBTQ+ Leadership Conference.

-The David Bohnett Victory Congressional Fellowship brings an emerging LGBTQ leader to Washington, D.C. for a year-long intensive fellowship that supports the executive director of the LGBTQ Congressional Equality Caucus.
-It also includes a generous stipend and access to the International LGBTQ Leadership Conference.
+The David Bohnett Victory Congressional Fellowship brings an emerging LGBTQ+ leader to Washington, D.C. for a year-long intensive fellowship that supports the executive director of the LGBTQ+ Congressional Equality Caucus.
+It also includes a generous stipend and access to the International LGBTQ+ Leadership Conference.

-The Victory Empowerment Fellowship was implemented by Aisha Moodie-Mills and helps emerging LGBTQ leaders of color and transgender leaders expand their campaign skills and policy-making power through a year-long membership and access to a Candidate Campaign Training and the International LGBTQ Leadership Conference.
+The Victory Empowerment Fellowship was implemented by Aisha Moodie-Mills and helps emerging LGBTQ+ leaders of color and transgender leaders expand their campaign skills and policy-making power through a year-long membership and access to a Candidate Campaign Training and the International LGBTQ+ Leadership Conference.

 The Bohnett Leaders Fellowship brings senior-level executives working with state and local governments, including government officials and elected officeholders, to a three-week intensive Executive Education program at the Harvard Kennedy School of Government in Cambridge, Massachusetts.

-The Presidential Appointments Initiative works with LGBTQ leaders and pro-equality presidential administrations to ensure LGBTQ people are included in the government.
+The Political Appointments Program works with LGBTQ+ leaders and pro-equality presidential administrations to ensure qualified LGBTQ+ representation in all agencies and levels.